kubernetes/website/docs/tutorials/stateful-application/basic-stateful-set.md

 ### Parallel Pod Management

-`Parallel` pod management tells the StatefulSet controller to launch or terminate all Pods in parallel, and to not wait for Pods to becoming Running and Ready or completely terminated prior to launching or terminating another Pod.
+`Parallel` pod management tells the StatefulSet controller to launch or terminate all Pods in parallel, and not to wait for Pods to become Running and Ready or completely terminated prior to launching or terminating another Pod.